nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

     assert pickle.loads(pickle.dumps(obj)) == obj
 ```

-In this case the source set is the set of all python objects* and the target set
+In this case the *source set* is the set of all python objects[^3] and the
-is the set of all binary blobs.
-The injector function is *pickle.dumps* and
+target set is the set of all binary blobs.
+The section function is
-the extractor function is *pickle.loads*.
+*pickle.dumps* and the retraction function is *pickle.loads*.

-\* Actually the source set is the set of all python objects that can be
-pickled, but for the sake of this example let's ignore that.

 ### Compressors and Decompressors

 Another example of a retraction section pair is a compressor and a decompressor.

 A compressor is a function that takes a piece of data and compresses it into a
-*hopefully* smaller piece of data.
+hopefully[^4] smaller piece of data.
 A decompressor is a function that takes
 that compressed piece of data and decompresses it back into the original data.

 For example, the python *zlib* module has two functions *compress* and